obadasemary/RepoFinder/README.md

 <b>Instructions</b>

-used album_title endpoint for search
+used reponame/username endpoint for search